 What is outsourcing?

-Many unseen tasks go into running a business.
+Outsourced in Your Company manes many unseen tasks that go into running a business.
 These tasks can be tedious, but they are extremely important.
 This is where outsourcing comes in.
 A business can’t run successfully without certain tasks being performed.
 But assigning employees to work on these tasks takes away too much time from other important business matters.
 This is when outsourcing comes into the picture.

 Outsourcing is when a business hires another company specializing in a task to perform it for them.
 Now, the question is, which business tasks should be outsourced?